RichRelevance/scalaz-netty/README.md

 libraryDependencies += "org.scalaz.netty" %% "scalaz-netty" % "0.3.2"
 ```

 Builds are published for Scala 2.11.8.
-The latest stable release is **0.3.2**.
+The latest stable releases are **0.3.2**, **0.3.2a**, **0.3**, and **0.3a**.

+Versions that end in 'a' in the 0.3.x series use scalaz 7.2.x, versions without use scalaz 7.1.x.

+The 0.3.2 versions contain one additional feature over the 0.3, https://github.com/RichRelevance/scalaz-netty/pull/28, which has only been tested on Linux and may not work elsewhere.

 The upstream dependencies for this project include the following:

+- scodec-bits 1.0.12
+- netty 4.0.36.Final

+For version 0.3 and 0.3.2:

 - scalaz 7.1.7
 - scalaz-stream 0.8

+And for version 0.3a and 0.3.2a:

-- scodec-bits 1.0.12
+- scalaz 7.2.2
-- netty 4.0.36.Final
+- scalaz-stream 0.8a

 Snapshot releases follow the version scheme `master-<sha1>`, where the "`sha1`" component is the Git commit that was snapshotted.
 Not all commits will have corresponding snapshot releases.
 You can browse the list of snapshot releases [on bintray](https://bintray.com/rr/snapshots/scalaz-netty/view).